-The bill, introduced by Representative Grim, seeks to amend section 4501.21 and enact section 4503.599 of the Revised Code to create a specialty license plate featuring the "Toledo Mud Hens."
+The bill introduced by Representative Grim seeks to amend section 4501.21 and enact section 4503.599 of the Revised Code to create a specialty license plate featuring the "Toledo Mud Hens."
 This initiative is part of a broader effort to support various charitable causes in Ohio through specialty license plates.
-The bill establishes a license plate contribution fund to collect contributions from motor vehicle registrants, which will be allocated by the registrar of motor vehicles to designated organizations for specific charitable purposes, including cancer research, educational programs, and health initiatives.
-The bill emphasizes that these funds must be used solely for their intended charitable activities.
+The bill establishes a license plate contribution fund, which will collect contributions from motor vehicle registrants.
+It specifies that these contributions will be allocated to various organizations, including those focused on breast cancer, autism awareness, and multiple sclerosis, ensuring that funds are used for their intended charitable purposes.

-In addition to the Toledo Mud Hens license plate, the bill outlines the distribution of contributions to various educational and charitable organizations, ensuring that funds are utilized for enhancing the mental and emotional well-being of students and supporting community initiatives.
-It mandates that certain educational institutions allocate half of their contributions for tuition assistance and the other half for student support services, while also ensuring that any hired charitable organizations are tax-exempt under subsection 501(c)(3) of the Internal Revenue Code.
-The bill also establishes a fee structure for the issuance of the Toledo Mud Hens license plates, including a regular license tax and an administrative fee, while repealing the existing section 4501.21 to harmonize the amendments for simultaneous operation.
+Additionally, the bill mandates that contributions received under the new section 4503.599 be directed to the Toledo Mud Hens for their "Helping Hens" program, emphasizing local community support.
+It also outlines the distribution of contributions to educational institutions and charitable organizations, focusing on enhancing student welfare and community services.
+The bill includes provisions to ensure that funds are not used for political purposes and that any hired charitable organizations are tax-exempt.
+Furthermore, it establishes a fee structure for the issuance of the Toledo Mud Hens license plates, including a regular license tax and administrative fees, while repealing the existing section 4501.21 to harmonize the amendments.

 As Reported By House Committee: 4501.21